Naomi Campbell: Wikipedia page white washing

 The public relations firm Sunshine Sachs, hired by Campbell, committed undisclosed paid editing on Campbell's Wikipedia page.
-In these edits, references to her album Babywoman about her relationship with Mike Tyson were white washed.
+In these edits, references to her album Babywoman and her relationship with Mike Tyson were white washed.

 2021–present

 On 12 January 2021, Campbell was appointed as a tourism ambassador by the Kenyan Ministry of Tourism and Wildlife.
 In February, Campbell appeared on the cover of i-Ds spring issue, describing it as one of the few times she's had the opportunity to work with a photographer of colour.
 The following month, Campbell was named as the face of the relaunch advertising campaign for streetwear brand Hood by Air.
 In July 2022, Campbell was awarded an honorary doctorate by UCA (University for the Creative Arts) in the south of London for her impact on global fashion.

 Campbell executive produced the film Invisible Beauty about Bethann Hardison, which premiered at the 2023 Sundance Film Festival.
 Victoria's Secret revealed the Icon Collection in August 2023, which features Campbell along with Gisele Bündchen and Candice Swanepoel.
 Photographed by Mikael Jansson, the campaign features familiar faces from the '90s and 2000s, as well as new model-ambassadors Paloma Elsesser, Adut Akech, Emily Ratajkowski, and Hailey Bieber.
 The same month, Hugo Boss launched its new collection, featuring Campbell (dubbed as "Queen Boss"), Suki Waterhouse, Matteo Berrettini, and Lee Min-ho in its campaign.
 On 5 September 2023, Campbell debuted her new collaboration with PrettyLittleThing during a catwalk show to kick off New York Fashion Week.
 The collection was designed by Campbell as well as designers Victor Anate and Edvin Thompson.

 Campbell is featured in the 2023 four-part Apple TV+ docuseries titled The Super Models.
 The series also features Cindy Crawford, Christy Turlington, and Linda Evangelista and is directed by Roger Ross Williams and Larissa Bills.
 Campbell has been a special advisor to the music company Gamma, founded by Apple Music executive Larry Jackson, since 2023.